 - Wishes to foster the empowerment of individuals in their endeavours in a protective and/or promotional framework for individual creators associated with Otago Polytechnic Limited.

-The policy recognises that the Polytechnic will accrue benefits from the outcomes of the IP created by the intellectual activity of its staff and learners and the dissemination and sharing of these outcomes.
+The policy recognises that Otago Polytechnic Ltd will accrue benefits from the outcomes of the IP created by the intellectual activity of its staff and learners and the dissemination and sharing of these outcomes.

-The Polytechnic wishes to support free and open access to IP generated through the “Creative Commons” attribution process.
+Otago Polytechnic Ltd wishes to support free and open access to IP generated through the “Creative Commons” attribution process.

-All IP that is brought into the Polytechnic belongs with the creators/owners of that IP.
+All IP that is brought into Otago Polytechnic Ltd belongs with the creators/owners of that IP.

-Otago Polytechnic Limited also has a guardianship role for intellectual property that ensures learners’ rights are protected.
+Otago Polytechnic Ltd also has a guardianship role for intellectual property that ensures learners’ rights are protected.

-Otago Polytechnic Limited is committed to its Treaty obligations as outlined in the Te Kura Matatini ki Otago Māori Strategic Framework 2016 - 2018.
-This is that Otago Polytechnic Limited recognises its “guardianship role” as holder of Māori knowledge and that Māori IP is protected and recognised.
+Otago Polytechnic Ltd is committed to its Treaty obligations as outlined in the Te Kura Matatini ki Otago Māori Strategic Framework.
+This is that Otago Polytechnic Ltd recognises its “guardianship role” as a holder of Māori knowledge and that Māori IP is protected and recognised.

 In this policy: